 The non-alcoholic option makes about 3 servings.
 If a lot of water evaporates during cooking, you might end up with only 2.
 So plan accordingly, if you need more servings, just double the ingredients.
 The alcoholic option should yield about 4 servings.

 Try this holiday cranberry punch once and I am sure it will become your favorite Christmas drink.

 - 2 cups fresh or frozen cranberries

 - 1 anise star

-- 4 cinnamon sticks
+- 4 small cinnamon sticks (*See the notes)

 - 1 orange

-- 2 Tbsp agave nectar
+- 2 Tbsp maple syrup

-- 2 cups dry red wine (for Mulled Wine)
+- 2 cups red wine

-- Using a spoon, press the cranberries to release more of the juice.
-Let the mixture stand on the hot stove for about 10 more minutes to allow flavors to blend.
+- When the cranberry mixture has finished cooking, turn off the heat, add the orange zest and orange juice and let it stand on the hot stove for about 10 more minutes to allow flavors to blend.

 - Serve hot.